Surfy567/blue-green-todo-api/README.md

 - Blue-Green deployment using Docker containers.

+- Nginx reverse proxy (todo-proxy) routes traffic to the active environment.

 - Fully automated CI/CD pipeline with GitHub Actions.

 - Deployment on a self-hosted runner environment.

-- Automated health checks before traffic switch.

 ## Architecture

-- Blue environment: One instance of the app running Docker container.
+- **Blue environment**: One instance of the app running Docker container.

-- Green environment: Second instance, identical to Blue, updated during deployment.
+- **Green environment**: Second instance, identical to Blue, updated during deployment.

+- **Nginx Reverse Proxy**: Serves as the entry point and routes traffic to the active environment (either blue or green).

-- GitHub Actions: Workflow triggers on push to **main** branch, builds, tests, deploys, performs health check, then switches traffic.
+- **GitHub Actions**: Workflow triggers on push to **main** branch, builds, tests, deploys, performs health check, then switches traffic.

-- Self-hosted runner: Executes the workflow on a dedicated machine/VM.
+- **Self-hosted runner**: Executes the workflow on a dedicated machine/VM.

 ## Prerequisites

-- Docker is installed on the deployment host.
+- Docker and Docker Compose installed on the deployment host.

-- Node.js is installed for local development.
+- Node.js installed for local development.

 - GitHub repository with Actions enabled.